ColleenWoolsey/emotion-location/README.md

-FRONT END CAPSTONE - EMO-LOCATION
+FRONT END CAPSTONE - EMOLOCATION

 ![Main Page](/src/EmoLocation.png?raw=true)
 ![Edit Page](/src/EditTask.png?raw=true)

-It’s time to get creative with CRUD.
-Modularization, dynamic routing, state and props mean less code that works harder.
+FRONT END CAPSTONE - EMOLOCATION

+Creativity with CRUD inspired by Geolocation

+Modularization and dynamic routing mean DRY code that works harder.
+This browser-based single page application employs React, HTML, CSS, jQuery, JavaScript and Bootstrap.
 Seeing a project through from ERD to completion was as exciting as taking the training wheels off a bike.

-Growth areas included:
-1. Creating meaningful issue tickets and employing them
-2. Re-working issue tickets to meet unforeseen challenges
-3. Enjoying a little fun with bootstrap
+Growth areas included: Flexibly balancing creativity and stretch goals with MVP and a firm deadline.
+Extensive project planning was done upfront with detailed issue tickets that allowed me to meet coding benchmarks.

 I started with a grid for REACT routing akin to the LA freeway system and finished with something closer to the Chicago Dan Ryan Express - Thanks to google, perseverance, and the many folk willing to explain things “just one more time.”
 Best part was the opportunity to develop something I feel passionate about and daring to hope it makes a difference.

 Emo-Location is a TO-BE list Emotion Tracker for those who want to live truthfully and move responsibly.
 It incorporates specificity and timeframes to challenge the avoidance strategy of vagueness.
-Information relative to the 8 emotions encourages a better partnership between functionality and fully experiencing feelings.
+Information and assessments relative to the 8 emotions encourage a better partnership between functionality and fully experiencing feelings.